There is a vast universe with multiple series taking place in different places/time periods/whatever, and a Cross Through is a Story Arc

 - The New 52 storyline The Black Diamond Probability follows the Heart of Darkness (Eclipso's black Power Crystal) through Demon Knights, All-Star Western, Team 7 and Catwoman before concluding in Sword of Sorcery.

 - Archie Comics' Sonic the Hedgehog had one interesting moment that closed out one book and started another.
 Near the end of the Scourge arc, Shadow the Hedgehog and Metal Sonic are part of the Mêlée à Trois for different reasons and, in the scuffle, disappear from the fight.
-The two show up in Sonic X during its final issue, leaving everyone there shocked as Shadow had been thought dead in that universe.
-At the end of that issue, the two blink out again and reappear in the first issue of Sonic Universe, which Sonic X replaced.
+The two show up in the Sonic X universe during its final issue, leaving everyone there shocked as Shadow had been thought dead in that universe.
+At the end of that issue, the two blink out again and reappear in the Sol Dimension in the first issue of Sonic Universe, which replaced Sonic X.

 - One of the earliest examples is the DC Universe storyline collected in the "Zatanna's Search" trade paperback.